 \subsection{What Sizes Are Islands?}

 In \autoref{sec:internet_landscape} we described different sizes of islands starting from as small as an address island, as opposed to LAN- or AS-sized islands, to country-sized islands potentially capable of partitioning the Internet.

-To evaluate the size of islands we count the number of hops in a traceroute sent towards a target outside the island before the traceroute fails.
+Here, we evaluate the size of islands by counting the number of hops in a traceroute sent towards a target outside the island before the traceroute fails.

-We take traceroute data from RIPE Atlas VPs sent to 12 root DNS servers (ABCDEFHIJKLM) for 2021q3 \cite{ripe_traceroute}.
+We use traceroutes from RIPE Atlas VPs sent to 12 root DNS servers for 2021q3 \cite{ripe_traceroute}.
 In \autoref{fig:island_path_length} in green the distribution of the number of hops when traceroute reach their target.
 In purple, we plot the distribution of the number of hops of traceroutes that failed to reach the target for VPs in islands detected in \autoref{sec:how_common_are_islands}.

 We find that most islands are small, 70\% show one hop or none (address islands).
-We consider that islands with 10 or more hops correspond to false positives.
+We consider very large islands (10 or more hops) as false positives.